chantastic/rocss/README.md

 }
 ```

+HTML
 ```html
 <li class="person-item">...</li>
 <li class="person-item">...</li>
 ```

-## Sample of Single and Collection of Resources
+## Example: Contact List (Single and Collection)

 Consider a contact-list.
-You have a layout featuring a single person, from a
+You have a layout showing a single person, from a
 list of people.

+JSON
 ```json
 {
   "people": [